cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 # Cryptographic Dependencies {#cryptographic-deps}

-The generic hybrid PQ/T KEM schemes we define depend on the the following cryptographic primitives:
+The generic hybrid PQ/T KEM frameworks we define depend on the the following cryptographic primitives:

 - Key Encapsulation Mechanisms ({{kems}})